predrag3141/PSLQ/README.md

 In phase 2, each possible pair, _(j<sub>0</sub>, j<sub>1</sub>)_, is ranked by how large _L<sub>0</sub>/L<sub>1</sub>_ is -- the larger the better.
 The pair with the largest _L<sub>0</sub>/L<sub>1</sub>_ is swapped.
 If no pair has _L<sub>0</sub>/L<sub>1</sub> > 1_, phase 2 and the entire algorithm terminates.

 Phase 2 works surprisingly well, albeit slowly.
 The reason it works well is the same reason it works slowly: There is no shortage of non-adjacent row swaps to perform, even though each requires not just one sub-diagonal element to be accounted for when computing _L<sub>1</sub>_, but _j<sub>1</sub> - j<sub>0</sub>_ of them.
 The abundance of possible non-adjacent row swaps makes for slow, steady progress.
 The time it would take to terminate phase 2 may still be polynomial, as phase 1 probably is, but the polynomial would have a degree one higher than that of phase 1 because it operates on arbitrary pairs of rows, not single rows and their immediate successors.

+Since the inputs for high-dimension problems are exquisitely precise, so too are the elements of _H_ during phase 1.
+This enables the algorithm to recognize when a solution is found by the fact that an entry in the last row of _H_ is essentially zero.

+After phase 1, however, there is no longer a need to recognize solutions.
+The solutions, which already lie in the columns of _B_, are just being combined by integer column operations (whose inverses are row operations in _H_). _H_ is no more than a rough guide, relatively speaking, for which rows to swap.

+Because _H_ no longer needs to be kept with high precision, the `bignumber` package used in phase 1 is no longer needed. _H_ can be kept in `float64` or even `float32` throughout phase 2.
+However, the repository does not yet take advantage of this insight.

 #### Final Thoughts on SRS